2002 Winter Olympics: Security

-The 2002 Winter Games were the first Olympic Games to take place since the September 11 attacks, which meant a higher level of security than ever before provided for the Games.
+The 2002 Winter Games were the first Olympic Games to take place since the September 11 attacks, which meant a higher level of security than ever before provided for the games.
 As a result, the Office of Homeland Security (OHS) designated the Olympics a National Special Security Event (NSSE).
 Aerial surveillance and radar control was provided by the U.S. Marines of Marine Air Control Squadron 2, Detachment C, from Cherry Point, North Carolina.
 The FBI and NSA arranged with Qwest Communications to use intercept equipment for a period of less than six months around the time of the 2002 Winter Olympics.

-When he spoke during the opening ceremonies, Jacques Rogge, presiding over his first Olympics as the IOC president, told the athletes of the United States:

-Your nation is overcoming a horrific tragedy, a tragedy that has affected the whole world.
-We stand united with you in the promotion of our common ideals and hope for world peace.
+Transportation

+The largest public transport project completed for the Games was the TRAX light rail system, which first began operations ahead of the Games in 1999.

+To help reduce vehicle traffic to Soldier Hollow, and to provide a tourist attraction for attendees, Heber Valley Railroad offered service to Wasatch Mountain State Park on steam locomotives during the Games.
+After arriving, passengers then embarked to Soldier Hollow on horse-drawn sleighs.